-As counselors, we will work with each of you to select those courses which will be vital to your posthigh school years.
+As counselors, we will work with each of you to select those courses which will be vital to your post-high school years.
 You are also encouraged to seek out the advice and counsel of your parents and teachers.
 Remember, the courses you select are the means of reaching your future goals.
-If they are not selected carefully and thoughtfully, you may become sidetracked and even lose sight of your post-high school goals.